Ultimate Quality Score Guide

 Below average 0 points 0 points 0 points

-The Google Ads Visible Quality Score Formula is:
+The Google Ads Visible quality score Formula is:

 1 + Landing Page Experience Points + Ad Relevance Points + Click Through Rate Points

-Improving Expected CTR & Ad Relevance
+Improving expected CTR & ad relevance

 These two concepts are interrelated, and the same improvement process works for both improving Expected CTR and Increasing Ad Relevance.
 There are two primary ways of increasing your expected CTR and Ad Relevance.

 When a user conducts a search, they are looking for a specific answer.
 When your ad shows that you have the answer to your question, your CTR and relevance can increase.
-That’s your ad’s job: to show you are relevant to the user’s query by showing you can answer the question the user may have to buy a product or call you to get the answer, which is common in commercial queries.
+That’s your ad’s job: to show you are relevant to the user’s query by showing you can answer the question the user may have to buy a product or offering a call option to get the answer, which is common in commercial queries.

 When an ad is relevant to the keyword, then you can see high Ad Relevance scores.
 When the ads are relevant to the keyword, then your CTR is generally high, which leads to above average CTRs.
 By having good account organization, you can increase both your Ad Relevance and Expected CTR.